 Children’s Dentistry – Geneva, OH

 Most dentists say that routine dental care should start by the time your son or daughter reaches their first birthday, followed by biannual checkups.
 Some children may require more visits because of unique circumstances, such as a strong predisposition to tooth decay.
 Additionally, teenagers often struggle to keep up with brushing and need to be reminded of good habits, and orthodontic patients require frequent cleanings to help them avoid decalcification.
-Keep reaing to learn more about children's dentistry in Geneva, OH on this page.
+Keep reaing to learn more about children's dentistry in Geneva, OH.

 Why Choose Cooper Owens DDS for Children's Dentistry?